martinmariano91/MotSASi/README.md

 ----

 Supplemenatary material is provided in this repository.
 Some tables have binary features, where value == 1 is True or "Yes" or "in accordance to the positive control" (depending on the table), while value == 0 is the opposite.
-Supplementary Table 1 have the filtering information regarding the three motifs thoroughly analyzed in our work.
+Supplementary Table 1 have the results of filtering of the three motifs thoroughly analyzed in our work.
 Each of the motif mentioned has been coded as UniProtID+_+StartMotifPosition.

 ----